matipuig/npm-package-template/README.md

 - **jestconfig.json**: Contains Jest configuration.
 How to configure: [jestconfig](https://jestjs.io/docs/en/configuration).
 - **package.json**: Node Package configuration.
 How to configure: [npm](https://docs.npmjs.com/creating-a-package-json-file).
 - **tsconfig.json**: Contains TypeScript configuration.
 How to configure: [tsconfig](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

+## Files in /src:

+- **index.ts**: File where the package starts.
+The compilation starts in this file.
+- **types.ts**: Contains complex types to be used in all the package.
+If types are reused in different files or are very complex, it's better to have them in a specific file and change all of them in the same place.
+If you don't do this, you will find copying the same Type in different files across the package.

 # How to use